 Not all of these reasons apply to me specifically (obviously I’m not eating a SAD diet) so I put some thought into the reasons for my cavity.
 In my case, I have historically had very good dental health.
 Then… I had kids.
 After having children, my dental health began to decline, presumably because both pregnancies were a nutritional drain on my body and I did not take time afterwards to build up my nutrition stores again.
 Also my hormones could be out of balance.
 And let’s not forget the stress that comes with raising kids and the fact that I’m easily distracted.

 Another reason for the development of my cavity?
 Our big move to Argentina!
 A year after my daughter was born we moved abroad and I’ve had a hard time eating the way I’d like because of the lack of healthy choices here, including a lack of saturated fats (of the grass-fed variety) that would provide my teeth with some much-needed nutrition.
 I’m also guilty of the “mom last” mentality.
-I give my kids a cod liver oil supplement and probiotic but I don’t always take them myself.
+I give my kids an omega supplement and probiotic but I don’t always take them myself.

 So after finding my cavity I decided to start caring for myself FIRST!

-- Drink 1-2 cups of bone broth daily.
+- Drink 1-2 cups of mineral broth daily to increase my nutrient stores.

 - Remove grains and sugar completely from diet (I don’t eat much of either normally, but now they are eliminated completely).